 I’ve taken on the challenge of learning Brush Lettering.
 I am definitely not an expert in Lettering, but I’d like to share a few resources that are helping me out tremendously.
-(This post contains affiliate links so if you order anything from those links, I make a little money but at no cost to you.)

 What is Brush Lettering?

 First of all, it is not handwriting.
 You can have awful handwriting and learn how to Brush Letter.
 It is more of an art form than a handwriting technique.
 Also, it’s not calligraphy which has uniform rules and styles.
 And it’s not a font either.
 Fonts are what you see me typing on this page and made for websites, browsers, etc. to read.

 Brush Lettering is much more whimsical in style.
 There are practice sheets and books dedicated to Brush Lettering, but the style you come up with is all your own.
 There are many different ways to Brush Letter and create words on a page and not all the rules have to be followed.
 Brush Lettering is much more fun, in my opinion.

 I started out learning by doing some of the challenges.
 One of the best ones that I know of is from The Happy Ever Crafter and the #showmeyourdrills challenge which you can find on Facebook and Instagram.
 She also created the #showmeyourletter challenge which you can use if you buy her workbooks.
 The drills are absolutely free with videos and downloads available on her website.
 I am still in the learning stages, but social media has bloomed with all kinds of tutorials and free guides to learn.
 Skillshare (get 3 months for just 99 cents) also offers classes for newbies and experienced letterers.